duality-labs/hapi-indexer/README.md

 By using the VSCode devcontainer you will automatically be able to see syntax highlighting for SQL in .sql and .ts files, provided by the defined VSCode extensions in the devcontainer settings file.

+1. Add any [ENV vars](#environment-variables) that you want into a .env.local file
 1. Open this code in VSCode with the
     [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers)
     extension installed, and select to "Reopen in container" when prompted
-2. The indexer should compile and start running immediately in a VSCode terminal
+1. The indexer should compile and start running immediately in a VSCode terminal
     - this process can be exited using `ctrl+c`
     - run `npm run dev` in the VSCode terminal to restart the indexer
-3.  [optional] if you intend to commit to git in a process outside of VSCode:
+1.  [optional] if you intend to commit to git in a process outside of VSCode:
     - use `npm ci` (with Node.js v18+) locally to install git hooks first

 ---